cllckn/decision-support-systems/module4/README.md

 2. A one-time code is sent via SMS or authentication app.
 3. User enters the code to complete login.

-### A Case Study on Authentication and Authorization
+### 3.4.A Case Study on Authentication and Authorization

 * /module4/part3/